marcelomansur/my-terraform-ec2-module/README.md

 ## Examples

 - This [basic example](examples) shows how to use this module to create a basic environment with 3 instances and 3 subnets.

+## Subnet types variables

+A virtual private cloud (VPC) is a virtual network dedicated to your AWS account.
+It is logically isolated from other virtual networks in the AWS Cloud.
+After creating a VPC, you can add one or more subnets.
+This module provides three subnet types to build an environment:

+- `public_subnets`: It has a public IP and internet access provided by a Internet Gateway.
+Users can connect to it using SSH key pairs informed on variable `my\_key\_file`.
+It has also `http` and `https` ports open by default.
+- `private_with_nat_subnets`: It has outbound internet access using a NAT Gateway.
+It has also SSH connection open from other VPC instances.
+- `private_subnets`: It has NOT outbound internet access using a NAT Gateway.
+It has also SSH connection open from other VPC instances.

+## Network ACLs variables

+A network access control list (ACL) is an optional layer of security for your VPC that acts as a firewall for controlling traffic in and out of one or more subnets.
+In this module, each subnet has a network ACL associated to it:

+- `default_inbound_acl_rules` and `default_outbound_acl_rules`: Inbound and outbound rules merged to all others subnet.
+Put the default rules here and don't repeat it on others variables.
+- `public_inbound_acl_rules` and `public_outbound_acl_rules`: Inbound and outbound rules for the public subnet.
+It opens ports like `http` and `https`.
+- `private_with_nat_inbound_acl_rules` and `private_with_nat_outbound_acl_rules`: Inbound and outbound rules for the private_with_nat subnet.
+It opens ports like `http` and `https` for outbound rules.
+- `private_inbound_acl_rules` and `private_outbound_acl_rules`: Inbound and outbound rules for the private subnet.
+It must contain the most restrictive rules.

+> For study purposes, this module configures SSH port open by default for all subnets.

+## Security groups variables

+A security group (SG) acts as a virtual firewall for your instance to control inbound and outbound traffic.
+This module provides these security group types:
+- `default_inbound_sg_rules` and `default_outbound_sg_rules`: Inbound and outbound rules merged to all others subnet.
+Put the default rules here and don't repeat it on others variables.
+- `public_inbound_sg_rules` and `public_outbound_sg_rules`: Inbound and outbound rules for the public instances.
+It opens ports like `http` and `https`.
+- `private_with_nat_inbound_sg_rules` and `private_with_nat_outbound_sg_rules`: Inbound and outbound rules for the private_with_nat instances.
+- `private_inbound_sg_rules` and `private_outbound_sg_rules`: Inbound and outbound rules for the private instance.
+It must contain the most restrictive rules.

+> For study purposes, this module configures SSH port open by default for all subnets.

 ## Requirements